1 As they got closer to the cave Aḏam and Ḥawwah saw two fig trees covered with fruit, and giving shade to the cave.

 6 Then Aḏam stood up and prayed and said, “O Elohim, You Commanded us to come back to the cave to take the two figs and return to you.

-7 “But now, we have not found them.
-O Elohim, hast Thou taken them, and sown these two trees, or have we gone astray in the earth; or has the enemy deceived us?
-If it be real, then, O Elohim, reveal to us the secret of these two trees and of the two figs.”
+7 But now, we cannot find them.
+Elohim, have you taken them and planted these two trees, or have we lost our way in the earth, or has the enemy deceived us?
+If this is real then, O Elohim, reveal the secret of these two trees and figs to us.”

-8 Then came the Word of Elohim to Aḏam, and said unto him, “O Aḏam, when I sent thee to fetch the figs, Satan went before thee to the cave, took the figs, and buried them outside, eastward of the cave, thinking to destroy them; and not sowing them with good intent.
+8 Then the Word of Elohim came to Aḏam, and said to him, “Aḏam, when I sent you to bring back the figs, Satan went ahead of you to the cave and took the figs, and buried them outside, east of the cave, thinking to destroy them, by not sowing them with good intent.

-10 “And, also, to show you Satan’s meanness, and his evil works, for ever since ye came out of the garden, he has not ceased, no, not one day, from doing you some harm.
+10 And, also I showed you Satan’s cruelty and his evil works.
+Ever since you came out of the garden he has not ceased for a single day from doing you harm in some way.
 But I have not given him power over you.”

-12 Then Aḏam wept, and said, “O Elohim, wilt Thou again kill us, or wilt Thou drive us away from before Thy face, and cut our life from off the face of the earth?
+12 Then Aḏam cried, and said, “Elohim, will You kill us again, or will You drive us away from Your face, and cut off our life from the face of the earth?

-13 “O Elohim, I beseech Thee, if Thou knowest that there be in these trees either death or some other evil, as at the first time, root them up from near our cave, and wither them; and leave us to die of the heat, of hunger and of thirst.
+13 O Elohim, I beg you, if You know that these trees bring either death or some other evil, as they did the first time, root them up from near our cave and leave us to die of the heat or hunger or thirst.

-14 “For we know Thy marvellous works, O Elohim, that they are great, and that by Thy power Thou canst bring one thing out of another, without one’s wish.
-For Thy power can make rocks to become trees, and trees to become rocks.”
+14 For we know Your marvelous works, O Elohim, that they are great, and that by Your power You can bring one thing out of another without the thing’s consent.
+For Your power can make rocks to become trees, and trees to become rocks.”